Homeless wary as Atlanta closes its last-resort shelter

 Atlanta is putting this idea to a hard, real-world test by closing its last shelter of last resort.

-Relocating the people inside will be done in a “humane manner,” Central Atlanta Progress promised ahead of this month’s slow-motion shutdown, which begins Monday.
+Relocating the people inside will be done in a “humane manner,” Central Atlanta Progress promised before this month’s slow-motion shutdown.
+Starting Monday, the shelter will turn away newcomers, and current residents will be gradually moved out.

 Most Read Stories